Nature and history in a nutshell: Switzerland and Liechtenstein here we come!

 Once you have parked your Ducato motorhome, venture into the old town and the pedestrian area, where you will discover stately residences, historic houses and the ancient cathedral.

-Coincidentally during 2019, the city is celebrating the 1000th anniversary of this church, which has become an icon along with Mittlere Brücke, the most panoramic bridge in Basel.
+Coincidentally during 2019, the city is celebrating the 1000th anniversary of this church, which has become an icon along with Mittlere Brücke, the most panoramic bridge in Basle.

 If you want a truly breathtaking view, make the 250-step climb up to the cathedral’s towers of St George and St Martin.
 Trust us, it’s well worth the effort!